- Journal Details

-Only upon satisfactory answers to the mentioned questions would you be able to submit your manuscript to European Countryside.
+Only upon satisfactory answers to the mentioned questions you should submit your manuscript to European Countryside.

 We do not have any strict manuscript length limit.
-However, the recommended maximum length is ca. 60,000 characters that are readable and understandable as a research paper.
-Enclosures (preferably colored ones) with maximum size A4 are accepted with no additional charge.
+However, the acceptable maximum length is ca. 60,000 characters that are readable and understandable as a research paper.
+Enclosures (preferably coloured ones) with a maximum size of A4 are accepted with no additional charge.

-Manuscripts in English have to be complete, which means it should include abstracts, keywords, highlights, graphics (ordered in the paper), acknowledgement and references.
+Manuscripts have to be completed, which means they should include abstracts, keywords, highlights, graphics (ordered in the paper), acknowledgement and references.
 Do not enclose separate files with graphic figures.
-As the European Countryside does not have a printed version, it is not necessary to provide graphs, tables, and figures in very high resolution.
+As the European Countryside does not have a printed version, the screen resolution is sufficient.
 Tables should be sent in a Word or Excel format - not as pictures!
-The manuscripts should be submitted in an electronic form only.
+The manuscripts should be submitted in electronic form only.

 Manuscripts must be in English, and authors are urged to aim for clarity, brevity, and accuracy of information and language.
 Authors whose native language is not English should have their manuscripts checked for linguistic accuracy by an English speaker experienced in the branch.
-It is recommended to enclose the confirmation from the proof-reading agency/individual or an affidavit that the manuscript has been checked by the experienced English speaker.
+It is recommended to enclose the confirmation from the proofreading agency/individual or an affidavit that the manuscript has been checked by an experienced English speaker.

 The manuscripts should be submitted in MS Word.
 The text should not be formatted.
 Paragraphs should be separated by the key “enter. ”.
 The interspace between two words is formed by exactly one keystroke.
 Bullets and remarks below the line are accepted when they are created electronically.
 The hyphenation should be avoided.
 Please, do not number the references.

-The headings should have the following structure: the title of the paper, the author(s) name(s) without titles.
+The headings should have the following structure: the title of the paper, and the author(s) name(s) without titles.
 Abstract(s) (maximum 800 characters) and keywords (3-8).